lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 }
 ```

-If you run the sample project, you can see the channels you created on the JIVER Dashboard.
+If you run the sample project, you can see the channels you created on the Inteage Dashboard.

 ![Channel List](./img/003_Screenshot.png) ![Channel List Querying](./img/005_Screenshot.png)